By Chris Fleet, top UK Hypnotherapist, Devon School Of Hypnotherapy

 At the end of the session, it was arranged for Mandy to come back the following week on the understanding that she could always cancel if she did not need the session.

 Mandy’s biggest test was the night of her second session as she was socialising where alcohol would be involved, and this was her biggest trigger.

 Mandy did cancel her third appointment.
 I did fear the worst because I knew deep down that we had not reached the crux of the matter with her smoking.

-Two and a half weeks after her first session she came in for that third session.
-She had done really well and had only caved when she attended a party.
-Mandy’s logic behind smoking that night was that she had manged to stop so she could have that night of smoking and merely stop again the next day.
-Unfortunately, it did not work out that way and she began smoking again, although not nearly as much.
+Two and a half weeks after her first session, she came in for that third session.
+She had done well and had only caved when she attended a party.
+Mandy’s logic behind smoking that night was that she had managed to stop so she could have that night of smoking and merely stop again the next day.
+Unfortunately, it did not work out that way, and she began smoking again, although not nearly as much.

-This time Mandy went very deep and we ran through a full parts therapy session where I accessed the part of her mind that wanted to smoke and the part that didn’t.
-The session did not run smoothly, although Mandy was not aware of this, as there was a stand off between the two parts-one part wanted to smoke and the other didn’t.
-After a period of time it was discovered that smoking was used as a way of taking a break and releasing tension.
-As the session progressed we found other ways for Mandy to have that break and release.
+This time Mandy went very deep, and we ran through a full parts therapy session where I accessed the part of her mind that wanted to smoke and the part that didn’t.
+The session did not run smoothly, although Mandy was not aware of this, as there was a standoff between the two parts-one part wanted to smoke, and the other didn’t.
+After some time, it was discovered that smoking was used as a way of taking a break and releasing tension.
+As the session progressed, we found other ways for Mandy to have that break and release.

 Then we hit upon another problem when checking with her subconscious; we discovered another part that still wanted to smoke.

 We accessed this part of her psyche, and it said it enjoyed it.
 I asked if it enjoyed the taste?
 No, it didn’t.
 Did it like the smell?
 No, it didn’t.
 Did it like the act of making a roll-up and smoking it?
 No, it did not.
 Did it enjoy anything about smoking?
 Yes.
 It enjoyed the freedom it bought.

 Immediately you could see the transformation on her face when she realised this.
 We then used this desire for freedom to turn things around.